magento/pagebuilder-docs/docs/content-types/extend/add-appearances.md

     <type name="products"
           form="pagebuilder_products_form"
 ```
-_Content type form used by default for all appearances_
+:arrow_up: *Content type form used by default for all appearances*

 To add a form for an appearance, add a `<form>` element as a child of the `<appearance>` element in your content type's config file.
 As mentioned, the Products content type uses a form for its Carousel appearance, as shown here: